 8. No plan to elicit requirement iteratively

 In order to elicit requirements, a Business Analyst contacts a stakeholder and requests their time.
-Many novice Business Analysts do not plan to elicit requirements iteratively and assume that stakeholders will provide all the information required for the business analysis work in their first meeting itself.
+Many novice Business Analysts do not plan to elicit requirements iteratively and assume that stakeholders will provide all the information required for the business analysis work.

 However, most of times, stakeholders are not aware why they are being contacted.
-So, when a Business Analyst meets a stakeholder for the first time, s/he needs to introduce themselves and explain why stakeholder’s assistance is needed and address any initial concerns.
-After their first meeting, stakeholder will have some idea what is expected out of him/ her.
-In the subsequent meetings, stakeholder is likely to come more prepared and give bit more detailed information.
+After their initial meetings, stakeholder will have some idea what is expected out of him/ her.
+In the subsequent meetings, stakeholder is likely to give bit more detailed information.
 So, in order to elicit detailed information, Business Analyst needs to plan to elicit requirement iteratively.

 9. Not confirming the elicited information

 Work of elicitation is not over once Business Analyst is done talking to stakeholders.
 Business Analyst has to organize the elicited information and send it to the stakeholders for review.
-Documenting the elicited information for review allows stakeholder to check the information and identify items that are incorrect, incomplete or missing.
 The purpose is to check if discussion has been properly documented and confirm the elicited information.

 10. Not collaborating with stakeholders to have common understanding of requirements